Breast Fat Grafting - Fat Transfer to Breast

-While using breast implants is a highly popular method of breast enhancement, there is another breast enhancement technique that is slowly becoming popular, and it’s called Breast Fat Grafting, a technique of Fat Transfer to Breast.
+While using breast implants is a highly popular method of breast enhancement, there is another breast enhancement technique that is slowly becoming popular, and it’s called fat grafting breast, a technique of Fat Transfer to Breast.

-As the name suggests, Breast Fat Grafting uses natural fat from the body to enhance the breast instead of synthetic breast implants.
-Fat is taken from parts of the patient’s body where there is large amount of fat deposits like the thighs or abdomen, which is then transferred to the breasts.
-This process is largely known as Fat Transfer to Breast – Breast Fat Grafting.
+As the name suggests, breast fat grafting uses natural fat from the body to enhance the breast instead of synthetic breast implants.
+Fat is taken from parts of the patient’s body where there is a large amount of fat deposits like the thighs or abdomen, which is then transferred to the breasts.
+This process is largely known as Fat Transfer to Breast.

-Before undergoing the procedure, Plastic Surgeons often evaluate the patient to see if they are a good candidate for fat transfer and that there is sufficient fat in the patient’s body to be transferred.
+Before undergoing the procedure, plastic surgeons often evaluate the patient to see if they are a good candidate for fat transfer and if there is sufficient fat in the patient’s body to be transferred.

 Once the patient has been assessed and cleared, fat will then be harvested from the patient.
-Roughly two-and-a-half pints of fat are needed to increase the breast by one cup size, so a suitable amount of fat will be needed from the patient.
 The fat will then be liquidized and re-injected into the breast.
 The operation takes roughly an hour or more.

-One of the biggest benefit of Breast Fat Grafting is that the procedure uses your own fat tissues instead of synthetic implants, so there is no risk of allergy or rejection from the body.
-Breast Fat Grafting also doesn’t need surgery, making it less risky than having synthetic implants.
+One of the biggest benefit of breast fat transfer is that the procedure uses your own fat tissues instead of synthetic implants, so there is no risk of allergy or rejection from the body.
+The procedure also doesn’t need surgery, making it less risky than having synthetic implants.

-Lastly, breasts enhanced through Breast Fat Grafting procedure also feels soft and could have a little sensation when touched, mimicking the feel of real breasts.
-While synthetic implants often form ripples that can be felt and sometimes feel un-natural when touched.
+Lastly, breasts enhanced through breast fat grafting procedure also feel soft and could have a little sensation when touched, mimicking the feel of real breasts.
+While synthetic implants often form ripples that can be felt and sometimes feel unnatural when touched.